je3f0o/jeefo_ecma_parser/README.md

 Javascript Linter and another video Douglas crockford talking about Syntaxation in GOTO Conferences.
 So that motivated me to create my own Javascript parser.
 Then I read ECMAScript specs and created this parser in 2-3 months in 1 summer.
 Since then I understood javascript very deeply...
+Later I use this parser in my Web application framework called jeefo framework.